geudde/attic-chest/pages/04.season-3/03.meeting-31/02.queen/docs.md

 By the saints above, it is filled I vow
 &emsp;With love to all mankind.”

-“With love to all mankind!” said the joyous Queen,
+“With love to all mankind!” said the joyous queen,
 “Ah! me!
 What a blessed bride will be seen,
 &emsp;When thy love is concentr’d in one —”
 “Ah no! — dear Mother it never may be
 My spouse on earth thou never may’st see
-&emsp;For I’ve sworn to be a Nun.”
+&emsp;For I’ve sworn to be a nun.”

-“Now loud, & deep, was the Queen’s despair
+“Now loud, & deep, was the queen’s despair
 And she dar’d not look on her daughter Clare,
 “Cease, cease, dear Mother to tear your hair
  ’Tis merciless thus to tease ye.
-If ever by luck, ’neath the Moon I find,
+If ever by luck, ’neath the moon I find,
-A Man approv’d by my heart, & my mind
+A man approv’d by my heart, & my mind
 &emsp;I’ll marry, if that will please ye.”

-“Three Princes await in the courts below,”
+“Three princes await in the courts below,”
-Said the Queen as she doffed her looks of woe,
+Said the queen as she doffed her looks of woe,
 &emsp;“Say which wilt thou choose for life?
 Sweet! say but the word, & even now
 My crown shall encircle they youthful brow,
-&emsp;And thou be to-day a Wife.”
+&emsp;And thou be to-day a wife.”

-“The first, as thou know’st, is for Wisdom renown’d,
+“The first, as thou know’st, is for wisdom renown’d,
 And where shall a shape like the second be found,
 &emsp;The third — how dauntless an air!”
-“Yes — the first is a solemn Owl I know,
+“Yes — the first is a solemn owl I know,
-The second an Ape, from top to toe,
+The second an ape, from top to toe,
-&emsp;And the third — in good truth is a Bear.”
+&emsp;And the third — in good truth is a bear.”

 “Whenever by luck ’neath the moon I find,
-A Man approv’d by my heart & my mind,
+A man approv’d by my heart & my mind,
 &emsp;Dear Mother!
 I’ll keep my fay
-But never shall Monkey, or Owl, or Bear,
+But never shall monkey, or owl, or bear,
 Cajole or compel your daughter Clare,
 &emsp;To honour, to love, or obey.”